Online dictionaries do no favors for whistleblowers.

 Sure, a payout from a regulator could be waiting on the other end, but awards are distant and difficult to obtain and the process so uncertain that money is almost never a whistleblower’s initial motivation.
 Instead, it’s righting a wrong or preventing the repeat of a mistake.

 It is with these misunderstood individuals in mind that Compliance Week sought to offer an in-depth profile of the average whistleblower.
-Our six-part series, “Witness to Wrongdoing: Whistleblowers share their stories,” will begin publishing Monday and conclude Friday, July 30, a date Congress has taken steps to acknowledge as “National Whistleblower Appreciation Day.”
+Our exclusive series, “Witness to Wrongdoing: Whistleblowers share their stories,” began publishing July 26 and concluded July 30, a date Congress has taken steps to acknowledge as “National Whistleblower Appreciation Day.”

-Reporter Aaron Nicodemus spoke with a handful of whistleblowers, many of whom are sharing their story with the media for the first time, to explore their motivations, how they came to their decision to report wrongdoing, and the hardships they suffered along the way.
+Reporter Aaron Nicodemus spoke with a handful of whistleblowers, many of whom shared their story with the media for the first time, to explore their motivations, how they came to their decision to report wrongdoing, and the hardships they suffered along the way.

 In some cases, the whistleblowers understood staying silent might cost people their lives.
 In others, coming forward meant stopping frauds being perpetrated against investors or taxpayers.
 In every case, becoming a whistleblower caused serious, long-term consequences to them, personally and professionally.
 Stepping forward as they did changed the course of their lives, but given the chance to do things over, none of them said they would choose to stay silent.

 The idea for CW’s whistleblower series is to help compliance officers, regulators, and others who hear whistleblower complaints properly understand what is at stake.
-It will lay out some of the forces and obstacles arrayed against them.
+It lays out some of the forces and obstacles arrayed against whistleblowers.
 As a result, those who hear whistleblower complaints might be better prepared to handle internal reports within their own organizations.

-The publishing of the story package will align with an open house CW is offering for the month of August.
-Free registration to the Website will grant unlimited access to our news coverage, including the entire whistleblower series.
-The package will feature video interviews with the whistleblowers; graphics; and expert commentary from high-ranking individuals in the compliance community, including former chief of the Securities and Exchange Commission’s Office of the Whistleblower Jane Norberg.
+The online package features video interviews with the whistleblowers; graphics; and expert commentary from high-ranking individuals in the compliance community, including former chief of the Securities and Exchange Commission’s Office of the Whistleblower Jane Norberg.

 Compliance officers reading will come away from the series with a better understanding of whistleblowers, who can perhaps be their greatest allies.
 Learning to appreciate these individuals is the first step toward seeing what they really are beyond any dictionary’s interpretation.